Smoking and cancer

 In a similar way, we can say that eating sugary foods is a cause of tooth decay.
 This doesn’t mean that all children who eat sugary foods will end up with decayed teeth.
 It means that, on average, children who eat lots of sugary foods are more likely to develop tooth decay than those who avoid such foods.

-The fact is that half of all smokers eventually die from cancer, or other smoking-related illnesses.
-And a quarter of smokers die in middle age, between 35 and 69.
+The fact is that half of all long term smokers eventually die from cancer, or other smoking-related illnesses.
+And half of those will die in middle age, between 35 and 69.

-Our How do we know? page has more information on the evidence linking smoking to cancer.
+Our stats and evidence page has more information on the evidence linking smoking to cancer.

 How does smoking cause cancer?

-Tobacco smoke contains more than 70 different cancer-causing substances.
+Tobacco smoke contains more than 70 different substances that are thought to cause cancer.
 When you inhale smoke, these chemicals enter your lungs and spread around the rest of your body.